pyladiesams/workshoptopic-mmmYYYY/README.md

 ### Presentation: (where your audience can find the presentations)

 ## Project description
-Decribe why your introduction in this topic is important and what you want to teach your audience
+Describe why your introduction in this topic is important and what you want to teach your audience

 ## Preparations: